Boulangerie/starflow/docs/writing-a-plugin.md

 };
 ```

-The executable classes you write are used when Starflow processes the steps written by an user.
+The executable classes you write are used when Starflow processes the steps written by an end-user.
 Essentially, a step is transformed into a task that holds a reference to an executable instance.
 When the task is processed, it calls the `exec` method of its executable.